scm-lopez/PLAMS/doc/source/intro.rst

 *   prevention of multiple runs of the same job
 *   easy data transfer between separate runs
 *   efficient restarting in case of crash
-*   full coverage of all input options and output data in ADFSuite programs
+*   full coverage of all input options and output data in Amsterdam Modeling Suite programs
 *   easy extendable for other programs, job schedulers, file formats etc.
 *   interfaces for Dirac, ORCA, CP2K, DFTB+, Crystal (and more coming soon)